mmesiti/git-collaborative/content/concepts.md

   - propose changes to repositories of others
   - review changes submitted by external contributors.

-## Quick recap: Commits, branches, repositories, forks, clones

-- {term}`repository`: A copy of the project, contains all data and history (commits, branches, tags).
-- {term}`commit`: Snapshot of the project, gets a unique identifier (e.g. `c7f0e8bfc718be04525847fc7ac237f470add76e`).
-  Usually you can use be lazy and use only the first 4 characters.

-- {term}`branch`: Independent development line.
-The main development line is often called `main`.
-- {term}`tag`: A pointer to one commit, to be able to refer to it later.
-  Like a "commemorative plaque"
-  that you attach to a particular commit (e.g. `phd-printed` or `paper-submitted`).
-- {term}`forge`: A web-based collaborative software platform for both developing and sharing code (e.g., github.com, gitlab.com, gitlab.kit.edu, bitbucket.org, codeberg.org)
-- {term}`cloning <clone>`: Copying the whole repository - the first time, e.g. downloading it on your computer.
-It is not necessary to download each file one by one.
-- {term}`forking <fork>`: Cloning a repository (which is typically not yours) on a forge - your copy (fork) stays on the forge and you can make changes to your copy.

 ## Cloning a repository

 In order to make a copy a repository (a **clone**),